tiepdotme/home/_spinning-reels/400-series.md

 ---
 layout: product
 permalink: /spinning-reels/400-series/
-title: 400 Series
+title: IRT400
 series: 400
 type: spinning
 price: "549.00"
-description: The 400 series spinning reel is designed for surf and inshore applications.
+description: The IRT400 spinning reel is designed for surf and inshore applications.
+long_description: |
-long_description: The 400 series spinning reel is designed for surf and inshore applications.
+  The IRT400 spinning reel is designed for surf and inshore applications.
 The reel is best outfitted with 10-15 lb. test monofilament line or 20 lb. braided line and a medium to fast action rod.

   This model works well for catching bull redfish, striped bass, flounder, bluefish, cobia, small mouth bass, salmon, muskie, pike, and other medium to large size salt and fresh water fish.

-The 400 series reel is a great all-around reel for surf, pier, and inshore fishing.
+  The IRT400 is a great all-around reel for surf, pier, and inshore fishing.
 braided-line-capacity:
     - 450/20
     - 340/30